RhanCandia/bmi_web/README.md

 Initial run:
   1. The admin (admin@gmail.com:password) must configure the Growth Charts.
-      a.
+      1.1.
 For the boys' growth chart, use this as reference: http://www.who.int/growthref/bmifa_boys_5_19years_z.pdf?ua=1
           Note: You're gonna need the age in months, L, M and S columns.
 You will encode that in the boys' Growth Chart.
-      a.
+      1.2.
 For the girls' growth chart, use this as reference: http://www.who.int/growthref/bmifa_girls_5_19years_z.pdf?ua=1
           Note: You're gonna need the Age in months, L, M and S columns.
 You will encode that in the girls' Growth Chart.
   2. The admin (admin@gmail.com:password) must add workout videos at the workouts section.
-      a.
+      2.1.
 Navigate to /workout.
 If you are logged in as the admin, you will see a PLUS button at the lower right.
-      b.
+      2.2.
 A form will appear.
-      c.
-Add a title and the YouTube video link (eg. https://www.youtube.com/watch?v=dQw4w9WgXcQ)
+      2.3.
+Add a title and the YouTube video link (eg. https://www.youtube.com/watch?v=dQw4w9WgXcQ) 2.4.
-      d.
 Save.
       Note: To delete a workout video, log in as the admin and click on the video thumbnails.

 Flow: